Conchylicultor/DeepQA/README.md

 ## Results

-Here are some preliminary results (uncensored).
-For performance issue, I limited the sentence length to 5.
+To quickly get some results, the best way is to reduce the sentence length to 5.
 The network seems to learn correctly, but it's not really chatty:

     Q: Hi
     A: Hi.